-CET 1 ratio as at 31 December 2022 stood at 16,04%, 611bps above the minimum regulatory CET 1 of 9,93%.
-The Group's Overall Capital Ratio (OCR) as at 31 December 2022 stood at 20,72%, 502 bps above the minimum regulatory OCR.
+CET 1 ratio as at 31 December 2023 stood at 20,56%, 997 bps above the minimum regulatory CET 1 of 10,594%.
+The Group's Overall Capital Ratio (OCR) as at 31 December 2023 stood at 25,68%, 918 bps above the minimum regulatory OCR of 16,50%.
 The Directors and Management are closely monitoring and managing the capital of the Group and take actions to ensure compliance with the relevant regulatory capital requirements and to maintain healthy capital adequacy ratios to cover the risk of its business and support its strategy.